SovereignCloudStack/standards/Standards/scs-xxxx-v1-networking-standard.md

 Making VMs in a project-internal network externally accessible through a virtual router is a bit more complicated, though.
 One option is for the user to create a subnet with a public IP range for the internal network, and then ask the CSP to configure a static route to the subnet via the gateway IP of a virtual router.
 This is cumbersome to set up manually, but can be automated with the `bgp` extension of the Network API, which is implemented by the `neutron-dynamic-routing` project [^bgp].
-For users this takes the form of a CSP-managed, shared subnet pool that they can create externally routable subnets from, limited by a per-project quota.
+For users, this takes the form of a CSP-managed shared subnet pool that they can create externally routable subnets from, limited by a per-project quota.

 For IPv6, there is also the option of prefix delegation, where a DHCPv6 server automatically assigns an IPv6 prefix to a subnet whenever it is connected to the external provider network [^pd].
 This also means that ports in the subnet can lose their addresses and get new ones if the subnet is removed from the external network and later reattached.